lbfm-rwth/gap-lesson/_episodes/04-testing.md

 ~~~

 We now want to work on a better implementation of `AvgOrdOfGroup` using the group structure of
-the argument.
-For this purpose, we rename our original function to `AvgOrdOfCollection` and define
+the argument thus improving the runtime of our algorithm.
+For this purpose, we rename our original function
-a new `AvgOrdOfGroup` function.
+to `AvgOrdOfCollection` and define a new `AvgOrdOfGroup` function.
 Using the fact that the order of an element is invariant
 under conjugation we compute the conjugacy classes of elements and one representative of each class.
 This yields the following improved version of `AvgOrdOfGroup` that should be added into `avgord.g`.